 I reached for my phone in my back pocket, but when I realized it was sitting downstairs, I started to scan the room for his, not wanting to leave him.
 I dove for his phone as soon as I saw it on the nightstand to the side of his bed.
 Dialing 911, I made it back to Alex’s side, pushing the many empty prescription drug bottles away.

 So much of it was a blur.
-All I could remember was stuttering at the operator, yelling at them to hurry, and maneuvering Alex’s head and limp body into my lap.
+All I could remember was stuttering at the operator, yelling at them to hurry, and maneuvering Alex’s head and limp body into my lap the best that I could.
 Time seemed to slow as I held him there in his room, wondering if I was going to watch him die in my arms.

-“Must’ve been a crazy time in life,” said Elliot, breaking the gaze between Alex’s eyes and mine as I turned to look at him, then at Silas and Samantha, before clearing my throat.
+“Must’ve been a crazy time in life,” said Elliot, breaking the gaze between Alex’s eyes and mine as I turned to look at Elliot, then at Silas and Samantha, before clearing my throat.

 “Just as crazy as this time in life,” I said with a light shrug of my shoulders, a smile on my face.
 “We should get started on your essays.”

-I walked around the circle, Elliot and Silas catching up to me shortly thereafter.
+I walked around the circle, Elliot and Silas catching up to me shortly thereafter as we left the company of Samantha and Alex.

 Follow me on instagram: @thecrazedpoet